Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 ## Overview

-Checks the local security posture of an Apache httpd installation: which modules the server has loaded, which account its worker processes run under, and the ownership and permissions of the configuration files, the process ID file, the lock file directory and the core dump directory.
-Every value is read back from the running installation rather than from a configuration file, so a path left at a compiled-in default and a directive overridden further down the configuration are both reported as they actually take effect.
+Checks the local security posture of an Apache httpd installation: which modules the server has loaded, which account its worker processes run under, the ownership and permissions of the configuration files, the process ID file, the lock file directory and the core dump directory, and how large a request the server accepts.
+Paths and accounts are read back from the running installation rather than from a configuration file, so a value left at a compiled-in default and a directive overridden further down the configuration are both reported as they actually take effect.
+The request limits are taken from the configuration files the server itself names, and where a directive is absent the value httpd falls back to is reported instead.
 Each finding maps to a copy-pasteable recommendation.
-Alerts when a module widens the attack surface without being needed, when the worker account is not a dedicated unprivileged system account, or when a file or directory the server relies on can be modified by somebody other than root.
+Alerts when a module widens the attack surface without being needed, when the worker account is not a dedicated unprivileged system account, when a file or directory the server relies on can be modified by somebody other than root, or when a request limit is more permissive than recommended.
 Individual checks can be excluded with `--ignore`.
 Requires root or sudo.

-The checks follow the "Minimize Apache Modules" and "Principles, Permissions, and Ownership" chapters of the CIS Apache HTTP Server 2.4 Benchmark.
+The checks follow the "Minimize Apache Modules", "Principles, Permissions, and Ownership" and "Request Limits" chapters of the CIS Apache HTTP Server 2.4 Benchmark.

 **Important Notes:**